ChristianLentz/comp225-project-team-Jachris/README.md

   - Note: the two steps above are rather important, as the admin SDK is needed to authenticate users.
   - **npm i form-data --save** --> allows you to use the form-data node module, which is useful for collectiong user data from an HTML from

 If at anytime you get authentication errors in the terminal when trying to install these packages (which may happen with Mac iOS) you should remove node_modules from your local repository and redo the previous steps using **sudo npm ...** for each command line prompt.
-It will then ask for your Mac password and just hit enter.
 You are now ready to go!

 ### Using Webpack